Functional Strength Training

 Every 8 weeks you may reduce workout frequency for 2 weeks before restarting – it is an opportunity to recover.
 This is called a taper.

 Notes and Key

-Excluding warm up time, workouts should not exceed 60 minutes – it’s about a quality 45 to 60 mins.
+Unless you are performing a lengthy warm up, workouts should not exceed 60 minutes – it’s about a quality 45 to 60 mins.

 Too many low to moderate intensity workouts in a week will drain you mentally and physically over time, keep workouts intense and within the hour.
 Get in the gym, get it done, get out.

-If you are short on time you may perform 2 good sets per exercise, you will still improve.
+If you are short on time you may perform 2 hard sets per exercise, you will still improve.

 ea = each e.g. perform 12 reps per side